malasiaa/intruder_detection/README.md

 # Intruder Detection System

 The **Intruder Detection System** is a Python-based project that uses computer vision to detect intruders from a video stream, such as an IP camera.
-The system is designed to notify the user through Telegram when motion or an intruder is detected.
-It supports real-time notifications and captures images of the detected intruders.
+The system is designed to notify the user through a Telegram Bot when an intruder is detected.
+It supports real-time notifications, captures, and saves images if motion is detected.

+Architecture:

+An ESP32 Cam, combined with a PIR sensor are placed in the desired place.
+You should run the Flask server script.
+The ESP32 board will connect to your WiFi, and if a motion is detected by the PIR sensor, it will send a get request to flask server.
+This on another hand will retrieve an image from the camera, classify if there's any humans in it, by using YOLOV8 model.
+If there is any, it will send a Telegram message to your cellphone.

 ## Table of Contents